Stock market today: Wall Street drifts ahead of Election Day, while oil rises and yields sink

 NEW YORK (AP) — U.S. stocks are drifting Monday ahead of a momentous week full of potential flashpoints, but other markets are already moving more sharply, including a rise for oil prices and drops for Treasury yields.

-The S&P 500 was edging up by 0.1% in midday trading and near its record set last month.
-The Dow Jones Industrial Average was down 144 points, or 0.3%, as of 11:15 a.m.
-Eastern time, and the Nasdaq composite was 0.3% higher.
+The S&P 500 was slipping 0.1% in afternoon trading, but remains near its record set last month.
+The Dow Jones Industrial Average was down 222 points, or 0.5%, as of 1:57 p.m.
+Eastern time, and the Nasdaq composite was 0.1% higher.

 Election Day will arrive Tuesday, but its result may not be known for some time as officials count all the votes.
 That’s raised fears about the possibility of sharp swings around the world because markets infamously hate uncertainty.